Eddie Murphy Raw: Critical reception

 The New York Times praised Eddie Murphy's stand-up routine.

 Michael Wilmington of the Los Angeles Times wrote that it was "a surprisingly poor concert film of Murphy’s stand-up act," saying Murphy is "like a musician with fabulous technique playing 'Chopsticks.'"

 Alfonso Ribeiro, who played Carlton Banks on The Fresh Prince of Bel-Air, said he drew inspiration from Murphy's depiction of white people dancing in developing "The Carlton" for his character.

 Gabriel Iglesias credits Raw for inspiring him to become a comedian.
 A scene in his 2014 stand-up comedy film The Fluffy Movie depicts a young Iglesias renting the rated-R film despite being underage.

-On Rotten Tomatoes, the film holds a rating of 78% from 23 reviews with the consensus: "Like its title suggests, Eddie Murphy Raw is a searingly unbridled and viciously funny showcase from one of comedy's best."
+On Rotten Tomatoes, the film holds a rating of 79% from 24 reviews with the consensus: "Like its title suggests, Eddie Murphy Raw is a searingly unbridled and viciously funny showcase from one of comedy's best."
+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 10 critics, indicating "mixed or average" reviews.
 Siskel and Ebert gave it a split-decision on their show.